awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-components.md

 For transient data rules \(objects expire within seconds\), there is no lag between the expiration of an object and the deletion of the object\.

 **Note**
 Objects that are subject to a transient data rule are not included in a `list-items` response\.
+In addition, objects that expire because of a transient data rule do not emit a CloudWatch event when they expire\.

 ### Delete object<a name="policies-object-lifecycle-components-rules-days"></a>